bschousek/home-assistant.github.io/source/getting-started/configuration.markdown

     url: http://hassio.local:3218
 ```

 Now restart Home Assistant for the changes to the configuration to take effect.
-You can do this by going to the config panel (Configuration in the sidebar) -> General -> Restart Home Assistant.
+You can do this by going to the config panel  (Configuration in the sidebar) Configuration -> General -> Restart Home Assistant.

 ### {% linkable_title Editing config via Samba/Windows Networking %}